Life Events: Financial Distress

 The Insolvency Exclusion

 When a debt is canceled, the IRS generally considers the canceled amount as income that may be taxable.
-However, the insolvency exclusion provides an exception.
-If a taxpayer is insolvent (meaning their total liabilities exceed their total assets) immediately before the debt cancellation, they may not have to include the canceled debt in their income.
-Understanding how insolvency affects reportable income is crucial in these situations.
+However, the insolvency exclusion provides an important exception.
+If a taxpayer is insolvent—meaning their total liabilities exceed the fair market value of their total assets—immediately before the debt cancellation, they may be able to exclude canceled debt income, but only up to the amount of insolvency.

 Form 982: Reduction of Tax Attributes Due to Discharge of Indebtedness